 A stress fracture is an incomplete fracture of a bone, sometimes also known as a hairline fracture or a fatigue fracture.
 They are very thin cracks in the bone and can occur in the Tibia (shin), Metatarsals, Navicular, Calcaneus, Talus, Femur, and the Ribs.

 A fracture is a break in a bone.
 There are many different types of fracture and contrary to popular belief, there is no difference between a 'break' and a 'fracture'.
+Fractures of any bone are usually caused by a direct impact, such as a fall or a severe tackle.
+When a bone is fractured, the surrounding tissues and ligaments may also be affected.

 A strain is a muscular injury, which shouldn't be confused with a 'sprain', which is a ligament injury.
 Strains are tears to the muscle, which can vary in severity, from very minor, to a complete rupture.
+A muscle strain is normally caused by a change in speed or direction and can often affect sprinters for example.
+Hamstrings and calves are two of the major muscles most commonly strained.

 Bursae are small sacks of fluid which lie between a tendon or muscle and the underlying bone.
 Their purpose is to reduce friction between the two.
 There are approximately 160 bursae in the body.
+These sacks can become inflamed from overuse, or sometimes from an impact, which would make it painful to move the affected area.